f3rgl/hello-world/README.md

 # hello-world
-Sample repository to learn the basics of GitHub
+Sample repository to learn the basics of GitHub.
-This is my very first repository and branch
+This is my very first repository and branch.